pola-rs/polars-book/user_guide/src/coming_from_pandas.md

 Because we can store the whole operation in a single expression, we can combine several `window` functions and even combine different groups!

-`Polars` will cache window expressions that are applied over the same group, so storing them in a single `select` is not only convenient but also optimal.
+`Polars` will cache window expressions that are applied over the same group, so storing them in a single `select` is both convenient **and** optimal.

 ```python
 df.select([